UN Convention on the Rights of the Child

 Committee on the Rights of the Child

-The Committee on the Rights of the Child is a United Nations (UN) body of 18 Independent experts that monitors implementation of the Convention by the countries that are party to it.
+The Committee on the Rights of the Child is a United Nations (UN) body of 18 independent experts that monitors the implementation of the Convention by the countries that have signed up to it.
 It also monitors implementation of the two Optional Protocols.

 Third Optional Protocol

-An Optional Protocol on a communications procedure (pdf) came into effect in Ireland on 24 December 2014.
-The Protocol allows individual children, or those acting on their behalf, to submit complaints regarding specific violations of their rights under the Convention and its first two Optional Protocols directly to the Committee on the Rights of the Child.
+This Protocol allows individual children, or those acting on their behalf, to submit complaints about specific violations of their rights under the Convention and its first two Optional Protocols directly to the Committee on the Rights of the Child.

-A decision by the Committee on a complaint is non-binding on a country.
-As a party to the Convention on the Rights of the Child, Ireland is answerable to the United Nations for its implementation of the Convention.
+A decision by the Committee on a complaint is non-binding (not legally enforceable) on a country.
+However, as a party to the UN Convention on the Rights of the Child, Ireland is answerable to the United Nations for its implementation of the Convention.

-A complaint may be submitted on behalf of the alleged victim without their consent - in this case, the representative will have to justify submitting the complaint.
+A complaint may also be submitted on behalf of the alleged victim without their consent.
+However, in this case, the representative will have to justify submitting the complaint.